jcorporation/myMPD/README.md

 myMPD
 =====

+Fork to myMPD version for Raspberry Pi.
+Feautures:

+Shutdown/Reboot - Power options
+Archphile configuration - Basic settings for now(UPNP, DOP, DB Update, etc.. :)
+Network Configuration - NAS(Samba/NFS) configuration and WiFi implementation.

 myMPD is a lightweight MPD web client that runs without a dedicated webserver or interpreter.
 It's tuned for minimal resource usage and requires only very litte dependencies. myMPD is a fork of ympd (https://github.com/notandy/ympd).

-This fork provides a reworked ui based on Bootstrap 4, a modernized backend and many new features while having the same small footprint as ympd.
+Provides a reworked ui based on Bootstrap 4, a modernized backend and many new features while having the same small footprint as ympd.

 **Design principles:**
  - Keep it small and simple